wagarcdev/MemoryGameTemplate/README.md

 3 levels of difficulty

-Based on the project of Rahul Pandey: [github project](https://github.com/rpandey1234/MyMemory)
+Based on the project of Rahul Pandey: [MyMemory](https://github.com/rpandey1234/MyMemory)